mrudowski/sw-base-exp/README.md

 # About

 `SW BaseExp` is learning project.
-It use fine https://swapi.info/ (in the place of a little slower https://swapi.dev/)
+It uses fine https://swapi.info/ (in the place of a little slow https://swapi.dev/)

 # TODO in the my spare time:
 - add vitest and tests